hantsy/cargotracker-regapp/README.md

 ## Build

+Clone the source codes from Github, open a terminal and switch to the root folder of the project.

-Build and run the application from the source codes.
+Execute the following command to build and run the application.

 ```bash
 mvn clean compile exec:java